Month 9, Day 29, Tuesday 9:00 p.m.

 Siobhan stepped through into the open area, which was filled with magical components, animals and bugs inside cages and containers, and shelves holding grimoires and magical reference books.
 ‘Did Liza set up some sort of folded space in her closet?’
-There were even a couple little container gardens in the corner, growing under magical light.
-She’d only heard of such large applications of spacial magic theoretically, and seeing it for herself was more than a little impressive.
+There were even a couple of little container gardens in the corner, growing under magical light.
+She’d only heard of such large applications of spatial magic theoretically, and seeing it for herself was more than a little impressive.
 She looked around for the visually disorienting signs of space-bending magic, but found none.

 Catching the look of awe on Siobhan’s face, Liza rolled her eyes.
 “Close your mouth, girl.
 I simply purchased the adjacent apartment and the two below and knocked out some walls.”